Sl1ckThread/SiakJover/README.md

 ## Whatsupp with testground?

 I have created a specific folder for you to test the code.
-Please make sure to edit the config.txt file as needed.
-Then, navigate to the testground directory in your terminal by running cd testground, and execute the script with python siakjover.py.
+Please make sure to edit the `config.txt` file INSIDE the testground folder as needed.
+Then, navigate to the testground directory in your terminal by running `cd testground`, and execute the script with `python siakjover.py`.

 To test the changes for the matkul code, run the Python file first and hover over the desired matkul code you want to test.